SemicolonUnexpected/project-euler/README.md

 # ProjectEuler
-Project Euler solutions in C#, python and a very tiny tiny amount of haskell (love hate realtionship)
+Project Euler solutions in C#, python and a very tiny amount of Haskell (love-hate relationship)